mierl/ZHT/Readme.txt

 =============================================
 Compile options

+Before compiling, please make sure that Google Protocol Buffer is installed in your system and please edit the variable PROTOBUF_HOME in the makefile with your protocol buffer install location. (a configure step should be added in the future)

 Simply compile using: make

 Note:If you made any edition to the Protocol Buffer Structure, please recompile it before compiling ZHT by using: make gProto